Quick Links::

 Research into the history of the Tarvin Family in American and its European roots is continuing.
 Active research is being conducted on the thirteen "lines" corresponding to the children of Reverend George.
 The on-line descendant chart identifies the children and grandchildren of Reverend George.
 If you are interested in assisting this research effort, you should contact Gary Hoffman (ghoffman@ucsd.edu) to receive an assignment.
 Current research "problems" are also posted on line to help coordinate research among family members.

-Tarvin Genealogy Database
+Go now: Tarvin Online Genealogy Database

 Genealogy research in the Tarvin Family has been focused on compiling the descendants of early Tarvin ancestors, such as Rev. George Tarvin and the elusive William Tarvin, and on researching the ancestry of these forebears.
 To assist these goals, we have established an online genealogy database to help coordinate the research in both these directions.
 This is a password-protected site but any family member may register to view the database.